Cekator3/SafonovProject11/app/DTOs/README.md

-Subsystem for interacting with data retrieved from repositories.
+Subsystem for interacting with data retrieved from repositories (application).